mcu-tools/mcuboot/docs/design.md

    [encrypted images](encrypted_images.md) document for more information.

-3. Swap size: When beginning a new swap operation, the total size that needs to be swapped (based on the slot with largest image + tlvs) is written to this location for easier recovery in case of a reset while performing the swap.
+3. Swap size: When beginning a new swap operation, the total size that needs to be swapped (based on the slot with largest image + TLVs) is written to this location for easier recovery in case of a reset while performing the swap.

-4. Swap info: A single byte which encodes the following informations:
+4. Swap info: A single byte which encodes the following information:
     - Swap type: Stored in bits 0-3.
 Indicating the type of swap operation in progress.
 When mcuboot resumes an interrupted swap, it uses this field to determine the type of operation to perform.
 This field contains one of the